How to Hire a Web Developer

 1. Understand the Basics of What a Web Developer Does

-A web developer is a person who develops World Wide Web software applications or creates and maintains websites.
+A web developer is a person who develops applications or creates and maintains websites.
 Within that group are three additional classifications: back-end developer, front-end developer, and full-stack developer.

-Learning how to hire a web developer also requires understanding the difference between a web designer and a developer.
+Learning how to hire a web developer also requires you to know the difference between a web designer and a developer.
 If your website project requires a change in how the website “acts,” you want to hire a web developer.
 If your goal is to update the “look and feel” of your website, a web designer is better suited for the role.

 2. Decide Whether You Need Help for a Single Project or Ongoing Support